samchamper/slim_from_python/README.md

 You might find that you want to do some complex analyses on your data which are inconvenient to do from within SLiM itself.
 Perhaps you want to compare something about the population accross the entire time span of the simulation.
 If so, you can capture the results of SLiM within Python using the subprocess library, and then use all of your favorite python libraries to analyze the output!

-For a minimal example of such a driver, see the minimal_slim_driver.py file in this repository.
+For a fairly minimal example of such a driver, see the "minimal_slim_driver.py" file in this repository.

 ## 3 - Using Python and bash to run an array in parallel